 In case you’re using the toolbar frequently you may feel more comfortable when it is kept visible.
 No problem: Open the View menu and select “Always Show Toolbar”.

-In Ulysses, you can select between a light background mode with dark fonts and a dark mode with bright fonts.
-Some writers find the dark mode more eye-friendly, especially in the evening hours.
-Also, you can choose to switch from default to paged mode.
+You can choose to switch from default to paged mode.
 As you might suspect, paged mode puts a more page-like frame around your text.
 For a less virtual appeal, so to speak.
-Find these options in the View menu.
+Find this options in the View menu.

 Ulysses’ default font is San Francisco, Apple’s system font.
 San Francisco was specifically designed with screens in mind and is therefore great to read on your devices.
 But there are of course other beautiful fonts out there, and Ulysses allows you to pick the one you like best.
 In Preferences, you’ll find a handful of fonts carefully preselected by our designer.
 If you’re looking for something else, click on “Custom...” to browse your installed fonts.